Help build a #betterurbanPH with us

 Core Values

-• Respect for Diversity – Works effectively with people from all backgrounds.
+- Respect for Diversity – Works effectively with people from all backgrounds.
 Treats all people with dignity and respect.
 Treats men and women equally.
 Shows respect for and understanding of diverse points of view and demonstrates this understanding in daily work and decision-making.
-Examines own biases and behaviours to avoid stereotypical responses.
+Examines own biases and behaviors to avoid stereotypical responses.
 Does not discriminate against any individual or group.

 Professional Competencies

-• Communication: Speaks and writes clearly and effectively; exhibits interest in having two-way communication; demonstrates openness in sharing information and keeping people informed.
+- Communication: Speaks and writes clearly and effectively; listens to others, correctly interprets messages from others and responds appropriately; asks questions to clarify and exhibits interest in having two-way communication; tailors language, tone, style, and format to match the audience; demonstrates openness in sharing information and keeping people informed.

 HOW TO APPLY